Adv. Montessori with ECCE Major Award – (QQI Level 6)

 It is recommended that learners complete a Manual Handling course in conjunction with this course although it is not a mandatory module this is something that employers may look for.
 Also please note that some Childcare providers may require proof of Covid 19 Vaccinations before work placements are accepted.

 English Language Requirement: Learners entering programmes leading to awards at Level 6 are expected to be able to: fluently read, draft, prepare and understand complex information, including quantitative information, that is personally relevant and reflecting a broad knowledge base.
 For example, this might include text and other information relating to abstract theoretical ideas, concerns or procedures, such as local planning concerns in relation to broader spatial strategy, political issues in relation to particular agenda, budget plans/ specifications.

-Garda Vetting is required for all Childcare placements and learners can apply for this through The Open College.
+Garda Vetting is required for all Early Years placements and learners can apply for this through The Open College.
 Please check our FAQ’s page for more information on Garda Vetting and International Vetting if you have lived outside Ireland for 6 months or more.